pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

             - TBC

     - time: "15:30"
-      title: Break
-      sponsor:

-    - time: "16:00"
-      title: To be announced shortly
-      description: The speaker(s) for this session will be announced soon!
-      track:
-      speakers:
-        - TBC
-      location:
-        Breakout:
-          title: To be announced shortly
-          description: The speaker(s) for this session will be announced soon!
-          track:
-          speakers:
-            - TBC

-    - time: "16:30"
-      title: To be announced shortly
-      description: The speaker(s) for this session will be announced soon!
-      track:
-      speakers:
-        - TBC
-      location:
-        Breakout:
-          title: To be announced shortly
-          description: The speaker(s) for this session will be announced soon!
-          track:
-          speakers:
-            - TBC

-    - time: "16:55"
       title: To be announced shortly
       description: The speaker(s) for this session will be announced soon!
       track: